riolubruh/poe-api-cli/README.md

 ## Features

-- The `token` environment variable is required used in poe-api-cli.
+- The `token` environment variable is used in poe-api-cli.
 If the variable is not set, poe-api-cli will prompt you to input it.
 - Automatically fetches and prints the available bots and asks you to select which one you want to use.
 - Use the following commands in the "Enter prompt" field: